 An editorial calendar helps prevent such mishaps and lets you see ideas to improve your content plan.

 To build an editorial calendar, you need to generate content ideas, prioritize your content topics, fill up your editorial calendar, and update it regularly.
 Include details such as content type, keyword, writer, completion, and publication date for each piece of content.

 Without an editorial calendar in place, you or your team will soon reach a point where they are just throwing together content for the sake of it.
 As they say, failing to plan is planning to fail.

-So let’s take a look at the steps you need to develop and start using a content calendar for your brand.
+So let’s take a look at the steps you need to develop and start using an editorial calendar for your brand.

 Depending on how much content you plan to produce in the next 6 to 12 months, you’ll need new topics to write about.

-Not only will this help you build trust, but also empower the sales team and shorten the sales cycle.
+Not only will this help you build trust, but it will also empower the sales team and shorten the sales cycle.

 Problems – For example, “4 signs there’s a leak on in your cloud security”

 Tutorial/guides – For example, “How to lose 10 pounds in 3 weeks”

 Comparisons – For example, “Ikea vs Walmart when buying new furniture”